POM: Prescription only medicine

 If clobazam is used concomitantly with narcotic analgesics, possible euphoria may be enhanced; this may lead to increased psychological dependence.

-The effects of muscle relaxants, analgesics and nitrious oxide may be enhanced.
+The effects of muscle relaxants, analgesics and nitrous oxide may be enhanced.

 Strong and moderate inhibitors of CYP2C19 may result in increased exposure to N-desmethylclobazam (N-CLB), the active metabolite of clobazam.
-Dosage adjustment of clobazam may be necessary when co-administered with strong (e.g. fluconazole, fluvoxamine, ticlopidine) or moderate (e.g. omeprazole) CYP2C19 inhibitors (please refer to Section 5.2).
+Dosage adjustment of clobazam may be necessary when co-administered with strong (e.g. fluconazole, fluvoxamine, ticlopidine) or moderate (e.g. omeprazole) CYP2C19 inhibitors (see section 5.2).

 There are limited amount of data from the use of Clobazam in pregnant women.

 In the post-marketing safety database, limited data on exposed pregnancies are available with clobazam.
-Some of those cases reported fetal or neonatal disorders.
+Some of those cases reported fetal or neonatal disorders, but maternal epilepsy and co-administration of anti-epileptic medications were possible confounding factors.

 Moreover, infants born to mothers who have taken benzodiazepines over longer periods during the later stages of pregnancy may have developed physical dependence and may be at risk for developing withdrawal symptoms in the postnatal period.
 Appropriate monitoring of the newborn in the postnatal period is recommended.